ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 the configuration of NixOS manages only the system-level state, user's HOME directory is not under its control.
 Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to manage user-level packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**(ideally).

-Due to Nix's declarative and reproducible, Nix is not only used to manage desktop environments but also widely used to manage development and compilation environments, cloud virtual machines, and container image construction.
-[NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs) from the community are both operations tools based on Nix.
+Due to Nix's features such as declarative and reproducible, Nix is not only used to manage desktop environments but also widely used to manage development environments, compilation environments, cloud virtual machines, container image construction, etc. [NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs) from the community are both operations tools based on Nix.

 > Since there are numerous files in the home directory with varying behaviors, it is impossible to version control all of them due to the high cost.
 Generally, only some important configuration files are managed using home-manager, and other files that need to be backed up can be backed up and synchronized using rsync/synthing, or use tools like [btrbk](https://github.com/digint/btrbk) to take snapshots of the home directory.